 - Two school productions a year which are open to all year groups

 - Exam group performances which are open to all as audience members

-- Regular trips to see plays at various venues
+- Trips to see performances at various venues

 - Vocalise (vocal group)